Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 ##### Upload your secret to KeyVault

-1. Navigate to your new key vault in the Azure portal.
+1. Navigate to your new key vault in the Microsoft Entra admin center.
 1. On the Key Vault settings pages, select **Secrets**.
 1. Click on **Generate/Import**.
 1. On the **Create a secret** screen choose the following values: